 Age-related macular degeneration (AMD) is a common eye disease that affects the central part of the retina, called the macula.
 It’s a leading cause of vision loss in older adults and can make it difficult for patients to see fine details, read and perform other daily activities.

 Visual aids help patients with AMD maintain their independence and improve their quality of life.
-At Low Vision Of New York in Garden City, our goal is to enable our patients to continue doing the things that bring them joy, despite low vision.
+At Low Vision Of New York in Westbury, our goal is to enable our patients to continue doing the things that bring them joy, despite low vision.

 Some of the best visual aids for patients with AMD include:

 Magnifiers enlarge fine print or small objects, making them easier to see.
 Handheld magnifiers are portable and can be used for reading, crafting and other hobbies, but they must be held by hand.
 In contrast, stand magnifiers can be placed on top of a book or newspaper and are always focused for the correct distance.

 2. Closed-Circuit Television (CCTV) Systems